Tuesday, January 31, 2023

 • Aggregate multiple MS to the client applications

-• Single endpoints expose to client.
+• Single endpoints are exposed to the client.

 • Working as a Routing request and reverse proxy

-· There is multiple API gateway patterns
+• There are multiple API gateway patterns

 o Gateway Routing Pattern